SaiedZ/blango/README.md

 ## What I have learned

+- Course 1:
+  - Generic Relationships
-- Create custom filters and templates
+  - Create custom filters and tags and templates
+  - Crispy forms
+  - 12 factors app
+  - Django Configurations

 - Optimize performance through caching and optimizing database operations

 - Authenticate users with Google

 - Build an API with Django Rest Framework